Tempered Perfect Lattices in the Binary Case

-To distinguish our~$\ell$, we need the Hilbert class field.
-The Hilbert class field of $K = \Q(\sqrt{-55})$ is the maximal unramified abelian extension of~$K$.
-In this example, it is a $\Z/4\Z$ extension of~$K$ and is a quadratic extension of the genus field $\Q(\sqrt{5}, \sqrt{-11})$.
+To distinguish our~$\ell$, we may use the Hilbert class field.
+The Hilbert class field of $K = \Q(\sqrt{-55})$ is a $\Z/4\Z$ extension of~$K$ and is a quadratic extension of the genus field $\Q(\sqrt{5}, \sqrt{-11})$.
 Calculations show that the Hilbert class field is the splitting field of $x^4 - x^3 + 2x - 1$ over~$\Q$ and that the four roots of this polynomial are

 where $\varepsilon_1 = \pm1$ and $\varepsilon_2 = \pm1$ independently.
 See \cite[Exercise~6.20]{Cox}.